alttch/bma-info/eva4/index.rst

     :class: no-scaled-link
     :align: right

-* The world-first and only Enterprise SCADA platform, written completely in
-  Rust: extremely fast, secure and stable.
+* The world-first and only Enterprise automation platform, written completely in Rust: extremely fast, secure and stable.

 * Allows to handle millions of objects on a single node.